Type unique engagement ring into Google and you're faced with page upon page of all things sparkly.

 All these are possibilities!

 If you have a found a jeweller whose style you love, their website will often say whether they create bespoke pieces.
 And if not, ask!
-It's a service that I offer and something you can out find more about here.
+Find out more about my bespoke jewellery services.

 4. Metals and gemstones: Your one stop guide